leanchess/leanchess.github.io/index.md

 * en passant capture,
 * castling,
 * checkmate/stalemate detection,
-* threefold repetition rule or
+* threefold repetition or fifty-move rule.
-* fifty-move rule.

-In addition, the UX is most rudimentary, namely:
+Furthermore, the UX is fairly rudimentary, offering

-* 25x40 text (uppercase for white and lowercase for black),
+* 25x40 text display (uppercase for white and lowercase for black)
-* no file or rank labels,
+* with no file or rank labels,
-* no prompt,
+* no prompt and
-* no input indication (except for DOS editions),
+* no input indication (except for DOS editions), with
-* OSless Barebone edition outputs all pieces in black and the board in brown,
+* OSless Barebone edition displaying black pieces on brown board,
-* Barebone editions remove the empty square markings, and
+* Barebone editions removing the empty square markings, and
-* Barebone editions replace Bs with Os,
+* Barebone editions replacing Bs with Os,

 which brings us to: